8 Aerobatic Stars Flying Solo at 2025 Airshows

 Aircraft: Extra 330SC

-Why watch: Representing the emerging generation of aerobatic excellence.
+Representing the emerging generation of aerobatic excellence.
 Multi-time unlimited medalist bringing fresh energy and modern training approaches to the circuit.
+He is pushing boundaries of what people consider “standard” unlimited sequences.

 2025 trajectory: Expanding national presence.